dark logo watermark

 Do I need a visa to visit Tanzania?

-It is your responsibility stay up to date on the latest visa and entry requirements for your destination.
-Please use the CIBT entry tracker on our website as a guideline or visit the relevant immigration webpage for more information regarding this.
+It is your responsibility to stay up to date on the latest visa and entry requirements for your destination.
+Depending on your country of origin and the type of passport you hold, you may require a visa or other endorsement to enter Tanzania.

 Do you recommend buying travel insurance?